 Then his friend Shaylan asked him, "Is Nix coming tonight?"

 Leithan shrugged.
 "Don't know.
 I was just asking myself that."

-"Are you gonna take Yoxai drugs again?"
-Shay asked with a sidelong glance.
+"Are you gonna take his Yoxai drugs again?" she asked with a sidelong glance.

 "Klar," Leithan corrected.

 Shay frowned.
 "Klar means drugs in Yoxai, no?"

 Leithan waved it off.
 "Yeah, but there's a nuance, Shay."